Channels with Markov Synchronization Errors: Information Stability and Capacity Bounds

 For any sequence $\delta$ with $0\leq \delta_n \leq 1$, consider the sequence of perturbed distributions $\hp^\infty$, which are mixtures of optimal distributions and uniform distributions over $\mX^n$:

 Then, the asymptotic difference of the mutual information capacities is

-In particular\footnote{The intersection is needed for the cases when $\vp_n\to 0$, i.e., for channel sequences, where the minimum non-zero transition probability goes to 1.}, if $\delta_n \in o(1/\vp_n)\cap o(1)$, the distributions $\hp_n$ asymptotically achieve the mutual information capacity of $V$ (if such exists):
+In particular\footnote{The intersection is needed for the cases when $\vp_n\to 0$, i.e., for channel sequences, where the minimum non-zero transition probability goes to 1.}, if $\delta_n \in o(1/\vp_n)\cap o(1)$, the distributions $\hp_n$ asymptotically achieve the i-capacity of $V$ (if such exists):